Nils Höglander

-Nils Höglander (born 20 December 2000) is a Swedish professional ice hockey left winger for the Vancouver Canucks of the National Hockey League (NHL).
-He was selected in the second round, 40th overall, by the Vancouver Canucks in the 2019 NHL Entry Draft.
+Nils Höglander (born 20 December 2000) is a Swedish professional ice hockey player who is a winger for the Nashville Predators of the National Hockey League (NHL).
+He was selected in the second round, 40th overall, by the Vancouver Canucks in the 2019 NHL entry draft.

 Early life

 Nils Höglander is from the village of Bockträsk in rural northern Sweden, near the town of Malå.
 As Bockträsk only had a population of about 20 people, Höglander often played with his older sister, Tilda.
 He started playing hockey at age three, having learned to skate on Bockträsket lake.
 As a youth, he played for Malå IF.
 As he grew up, his family moved to Arvidsjaur, and then Skellefteå, so he and Tilda could play hockey.
 He did not succeed in tryouts for Skellefteå AIK, and instead played for Clemensnäs HC.
 In 2012, when Höglander was 11 years old, Tilda died suddenly of a ruptured coronary artery.

 In 2015, Höglander played for Timrå IK's U16 and U18 squads.
 Höglander's future Canucks teammate Elias Pettersson was also at Timrå during this time, though they played in different age groups.